Impurity effect as a probe for the pairing symmetry of graphene-based superconductors: introduction

-The impurity effect has been one powerful tool to explore the pairing symmetry of unconventional superconductors~\cite{zhu}.
-One prominent feature is the impurity induced mid-gap resonance state in the superconducting state of cuprate superconductors~\cite{zhu}.
-This feature was used to identify the $d$-wave pairing symmetry~\cite{jhu,zhu}.
+The impurity effect has been one powerful tool to explore the pairing symmetry of unconventional superconductors.
+One prominent feature is the impurity induced in-gap resonance state in the superconducting state of cuprate superconductors~\cite{zhu}, this feature was used to identify the $d$-wave pairing symmetry~\cite{jhu,zhu}.
 In iron-based superconductors, the existence of the impurity induced in-gap states was proposed to be a signature of the sign-reversal of the $s_\pm$-wave pairing gap~\cite{zhang,tsai}.
+Fortunately, STS experiments can directly distinguish various available pairing symmetries in superconductor and evidence the possible unconventional nature of the superconducting state~\cite{Hudson,Morr,Andrenacci}.
+Theoretically, there are two effective methods to investigating the point-like impurity effect in the superconducting state, the first method is based on the Bogoliubov-de Gennes (BdG) equations~\cite{glad}.
+The Hamiltonian is diagonalized numerically in the real space.
+The second method is based on the self-consistent $T$-matrix method~\cite{zhu,pell,wehl}.
+The Hamiltonian is expressed in the momentum space.
+Previously, the impurity effects in superconducting graphene have been studied based on these two methods~\cite{pell,wehl,glad}.
+With the $T$-matrix method, the impurity effects at a typical doping density were studied~\cite{pell,wehl}.
+Recently, based on the BdG technique, the impurity effects of graphene-based superconductors considering mainly the $d$-wave pairing symmetry were reported~\cite{glad}.
+We note that so far a systematic study about the impurity effect in graphene-based unconventional superconductors based on the $T$-matrix method is still awaited and highly demanded.
+With the $T$-matrix method, the local density of states (LDOS) is expressed analytically and the origin of the impurity states can be explored numerically.
+Another advantage for the $T$-matrix method is that the Hamiltonian is expressed in the momentum space, so that there is no finite-size effect.

-So far the theoretical studies about the impurity effect in graphene-based superconductors are still rare.
-It is rather insightful to look into the single impurity effect of the possible superconducting state in the graphene lattice.
+Recently, it was reported experimentally that the graphene materials can be highly doped to beyond the Van Hove filling~\cite{Scherer,Rosenzweig}.
+This experimental progress is of importance and may open a new door to study the possible superconductivity in graphene-based materials.
+Therefore, it is rather insightful to study systematically the single impurity effect of the possible superconducting state in the graphene lattice with different doping levels.